 SOlL ORGANISMS presents high-level research results, review papers and short notes in English covering the complete field of soil biology, including taxonomy and systematics, soil ecology (including interactions), biogeography, morphology, conservation, evolution and ecosystem functions.
 Unique among soil-biological journals, Soil Organisms especially considers the organismic aspects of soil biology.
 Three issues per volume are published as one volume per year (issued in April, August and December).
 SOIL ORGANISMS is committed to fair open-access publishing, which is why we offer online open access publishing of all papers without any publication fees.

 The author(s) transfer their copyrights of the manuscript to the publisher to allow, e.g., open access.
 A copyright transfer declaration is mailed to the authors with the confirmation of receipt of the manuscript.
 If such a declaration is not received, the authors should contact the publisher.
 The author(s) must arrange any further authorisation necessary for reproduction of figures etc. prior to submission of the manuscript.
 The cover letter must explicitly confirm that all named authors have agreed to publication of the work, and that the manuscript does not infringe any other person’s copyright or property rights.
-Manuscripts will be reviewed by two referees in a double-blind review process.
+Manuscripts will be reviewed by two referees in a double-blind review process, we ask authors to submit the names and email addresses of two or more potential independent reviewers that are specialists in the field the article is submitted.
 The author(s) must not follow all details of the Instructions when initially submitted.

 The print space of the journal is 165 x 231 mm or 81 mm width for one column.
 The basic font is Times New Roman.